Kaitlin H. Joshua

 Sociologist, Doctoral Candidate, Research Fellow

-I am a PhD Candidate in the Department of Sociology at the University of North Carolina at Chapel Hill and a National Science Foundation Graduate Research Fellow.
-I study reproduction, health and medicine, family, fertility, and the transition to parenthood.
-I primarily use qualitative methods and mixed survey/ interview methods.
+Hi!
+I’m Kaitlin Joshua.
+I’m a PhD Candidate in the Sociology Department at UNC Chapel Hill and a National Science Foundation Graduate Research Fellow.
+I study reproduction, health and medicine, family formation, and fertility.
+I primarily use qualitative methods: in-depth interviews, social media, participant observations.

-I expect to complete my Ph.D. in August 2026.
+I expect to complete my Ph.D. in May 2027.
 I received my M.A. in Sociology from UNC Chapel Hill in May 2024, and my B.A. in Medicine, Health, and Society and Economics from Vanderbilt University in May 2021.

-Cover Art: Twachtman, John Henry.
+Twachtman, John Henry.
 Wild Flowers. n.d., Smithsonian American Art Museum, Washington, D.C., https://www.si.edu/object/wild-flowers:saam_1929.6.146.